langston-barrett/treereduce/_sources/overview.md.txt

 ### How can I get results faster?

+Try `--fast`.
+If that's not fast enough, read on.

-These tips are in order of descending utility, the last few will technically make things a bit faster but the gains will be very minor.
+The following tips are in order of descending utility, the last few will technically make things a bit faster but the gains will be very minor.

 - Try `--passes 1`.
 - Set `--jobs` to something close to your number of CPU cores.